Rebecca (given name)

 Rebecca or Rebekah (Hebrew: רִבְקָה Rīvqa) is a feminine given name of Hebrew origin.
 It is the name of the biblical figure Rebecca, wife of Isaac and mother of Jacob and Esau.
 The name comes from the Semitic root ר-ב-ק (r-b-q), meaning "to tie firmly"; Jones' Dictionary of Old Testament Proper Names and the NOBS Study Bible Name List suggest the name means captivating beauty, or "to tie", "to bind".
 W. F. Albright held that it meant "soil, earth".

 Spelling

 The Latin Vulgate uses the spelling Rebecca exclusively and it is followed by (ex. gr.)
 Wycliffe and the Bishops' Bible.
 In the Authorized Version of the 1600s, the spelling Rebekah is used in the Old Testament (Genesis) and the Latin "Rebecca" (representing Greek Bible Ῥεβέκκα) was retained in the New Testament (see Romans 9:10).
 So the earlier western spelling is "Rebecca", but both spellings (Rebecca and Rebekah) are used in the influential King James Version.
-Both are current in the English-speaking world now.
+Both are used in the English-speaking world today.